core-wg/transport-indication/draft-ietf-core-transport-indication.md

   but that's the sequence needed to understand how the `/foo` here is really `coap://myhostname/foo`).

   If CoRAL is used during discovery, a base directive or reverse relation to has-unique-proxy would make this easier.

+# EDHOC EAD for verifying legitimate proxies {#ead}

+This document sketches an extension to {{I-D.ietf-lake-edhoc}} that informs the server of the public address the client is using, allowing it to detect undesired reverse proxies.

+[ This section is immature, and written up as a discussion starting point.
+Further research into prior art is still necessary. ]

+The External Authorization Data (EAD) item with name "Proxy CRI", label TBD24, is defined for use with messages 1, 2 and 3.

+A client can set this label in uncritical form, followed by a CRI ({{I-D.ietf-core-href}}) that is CBOR-encoded in a byte string as a CBOR sequence.
+The transport indicated by the URI is the proxy the client chose from information advertised about the server.

+If a server can not determine its set of legitimate proxies, it ignores the option (as does any EDHOC implementation that is unaware of it).

+If it recognizes the CRI as belonging to a legitimate proxy, it places the label in its non-critical form in the next message to confirm the proxy choice.
+Otherwise, it places the label in its critical form.
+The client may then decide to discontinue using the proxy, or to use more extensive padding options to sidestep the attack.
+Both the client and the server may alert their administrators of a possible traffic misdirection.

 # Acknowledgements